 This circuit is filled with a readily boiling substance, the refrigerant.
-The Ozone Depletion Potential (ODP) of the refrigerant is 0, making it very eco-friendly.
+The refrigerant R134a (CH_2FCF_3) is chlorine-free.
+Its Ozone Depletion Potential (ODP) is 0, making it very eco-friendly.
 A filter dryer (5) which is integrated into the hermetically sealed cooling circuit provides effective protection against moisture, acid, dirt particles, and foreign bodies within the cooling circuit.